KaumudiMendis/ETL-Project/README.md

       Ratings Source  - https://www.kaggle.com/tyedwardse/metacritic-game-scores?select=metascrape.csv
       Sales Source    - https://www.kaggle.com/atharvaingle/video-games-dataset

-Our goal is to produce a PostgreSQL database to hold two tables created from the above sources.
+Our goal is to produce a PostgreSQL database to hold two tables created from the above sources, and also a table with the tables joined together.

 Overall we hope that the data we have transformed can be used to analyse how a video games sales track, compared to their rating.